xlwings/xlwings/docs/remote_interpreter.rst

     INFO:     Waiting for application startup.
     INFO:     Application startup complete.

-Your web server is now listing, however, to enable it to communicate with Google Sheets or Excel on the web, you need to expose the port used by your local server (port 8000 in your example) securely to the internet.
+Your web server is now listening, however, to enable it to communicate with Google Sheets or Excel on the web, you need to expose the port used by your local server (port 8000 in your example) securely to the internet.
 There are many free and paid services available to help you do this.
 One of the more popular ones is `ngrok <https://ngrok.com/>`_ whose free version will do the trick (for a list of ngrok alternatives, see `Awesome Tunneling <https://github.com/anderspitman/awesome-tunneling>`_):

 * `ngrok Installation <https://ngrok.com/download>`_
 * `ngrok Tutorial <https://ngrok.com/docs>`_